uktrade/dit-ip/README.rst

 Setting both ``ALLOW_ADMIN`` *and* ``ALLOW_AUTHENTICATED`` to true is recommended, and will allow any user that can log in, to first access only the admin interface in order to authenitcate, and from then have access to all URLs for the project.

+The following two settings relate to CloudFront and the way forwarded IPs are provided as well as the additional security of the secret token.

+Setting ``SECRET_HEADER_NAME`` and ``SECRET_HEADER_VALUE`` will cause requests to be rejected if the value of a header specified in SECRET_HEADER_NAME does not match the SECRET_HEADER_VALUE provided.

+``REAL_IP_POSITION`` can be provided to support scenarios using CloudFront where the real IP is positioned in a list of IPs provided, and is zero based and counted from the end.
+For example, with a forwarded ip list of:

+`x_forwarded_for:"193.240.177.2, 193.240.177.99, 216.137.62.70, 127.0.0.1"`

+The real IP is the 3rd from the left, and the 4th one is assumed to be a spoofing attempt.
+The value is therefore set to 2.

 Restict Admin views only
 ------------------------